amphoradata/amphoradata.github.io/docs/SDKs/python-create-amphora.md

 ```
 Your Amphora is created, and ready to fill with data!

-> Make sure you're authenticating your client, as shown in [the getting started with Python page](./python-getting-started)

 ## Other code to get you started
 You can get code to get you started [here](https://github.com/amphoradata/samples/blob/master/generic_templates/Create_an_Amphora.py)